spress/spress.yosymfony.com/docs/developers/events-list/index.md

 {% endverbatim %}

-In the case of *spress.before_render_pagination* and *spress.after_render_pagination* events the RenderEvent argument point to pagination template page.
+In the case of *spress.before_render_pagination* and *spress.after_render_pagination* events the RenderEvent argument points to pagination template page.

 ## FinishEvent {#finishevent}

-Information about the site processed.
+Information about the processed site.

 ```
 $subscriber->addEventListener('spress.finish',